aws-samples/step-functions-workflows-collection/bedrock-evaluations/README.md

     ```
 1. From the command line, use AWS SAM to deploy the AWS resources for the workflow as specified in the template.yaml file:
     ```
-    sam deploy --guided
+    sam deploy --guided --capabilities CAPABILITY_NAMED_IAM
     ```
 1. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    Once you have run `sam deploy --guided --capabilities CAPABILITY_NAMED_IAM` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 1. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.